 Psychiatrist Gail Saltz, host of the Power of Different podcast, and an associate professor of psychiatry at New York Presbyterian Hospital, compares this kind of compulsive workaholism and resulting negative feedback loop to an addictive process—though of course there is no substance involved.

-In the gaps between work, when there is actual time for rest and leisure, the wild animal of my anxiety still scrabbles inside me.
 “First you feel obsessional about your work, that you must do it and it’s only relieved by doing.
 That ‘I have to’ feeling is the compulsion part of it,” Saltz says.
 After the relief of working more, however, comes a reinforcing behavioral feedback loop.
 Your underlying anxiety will once again emerge, followed by the compulsion to work.
 “It locks into place the likelihood that you will again have that anxious feeling,” she says.
 Saltz notes that this kind of thinking is often a symptom of the mental health disorder obsessive-compulsive disorder (OCD), which workaholism mirrors in many ways.

 Saltz’s thoughts are supported by a new Norwegian study of 16,426 working adults, which found that workaholics were more likely to have a range of psychiatric symptoms than non-workaholics.
 The authors define workaholism as “being overly concerned about work, driven by an uncontrollable work motivation, and to investing so much time and effort to work that it impairs other important life areas.”
 Of the identified workaholics assessed in the study:

 - 7% met ADHD criteria (12.7% among non-workaholics)

 - 6% met OCD criteria (8.7% among non-workaholics)